Islam in Mali: Status of religious freedom

 The constitution provides for freedom of religion and does not permit any form of religious discrimination or intolerance by the government or individual persons.
 There is no state religion as the constitution defines the country as a secular state and allows for religious practices that do not pose a threat to social stability and peace.

 The government requires that all public associations, including religious associations, register with the government.
 However, registration confers no tax preference and no other legal benefits, and failure to register is not penalized in practice.
 Traditional indigenous religions are not required to register.

 A number of foreign missionary groups operate in the country without government interference.
 Both Muslims and non-Muslims are allowed to convert people freely.

-The family law, including laws pertaining to divorce, marriage, and inheritance, are based on a mixture of local tradition and Islamic law and practice.
+Family law, including laws pertaining to divorce, marriage, and inheritance, is based on a mixture of local tradition and Islamic law and practice.

 During presidential elections held in April and May 2002, the Government and political parties emphasized the secularity of the state.
 A few days prior to the elections, a radical Islamic leader called on Muslims to vote for former Prime Minister Ibrahim Boubacar Keïta.
 The High Council of Islam, the most senior Islamic body in the country, severely criticized the statement and reminded all citizens to vote for the candidate of their choice.

 In January 2002, the High Council was created to coordinate religious affairs for the entire Muslim community and standardize the quality of preaching in mosques.
-All Muslim groups in the country currently recognize its authorize.
+All Muslim groups in the country currently recognize its authority.

 Extremism

-Extremists have been responsible for some reprehensible acts in Mali, most notably what has been nicknamed the Battle of Gao, in which an extremist "Muslim" group, Ansar Dine began to destroy various Muslim World Heritage Sites.
+Extremists have been responsible for some reprehensible acts in Mali, most notably what has been nicknamed the Battle of Gao, in which an Islamic extremist group, Ansar Dine began to destroy various Muslim World Heritage Sites.
 The most significant of these was the Islamic mausoleum of Sidi Mahmoud Ben Amar and in mausoleums around the capital, including that of Sidi Yahya, militants broke in and destroyed Muslim tombs.

-Many towns in Mali are falling victim to extremist groups’ implementation of their sect's interpretation of Sharia law, by which many African cultures and enjoyments have been denied.
+Many towns in Mali are falling victim to extremist groups’ implementation of their sect's interpretation of Sharia law.
 A recent report in The Guardian revealed that extremist groups have banned music in certain regions and were known to turn up randomly in villages, armed with weaponry, to burn musical instruments and musical items on bonfires.
 One guitarist was threatened that his fingers would be chopped off if he ever showed his face in one town again.

 On 18 May 2017, a man and a woman were stoned to death for living maritally without being married.
 According to officials, the extremists first dug two holes, one for the man and the other for the woman, then the couple was buried up to their necks and then four extremists started throwing stones on them and continued throwing until they died from their wounds.
-Public were invited to take part in this stoning.
+The public were invited to take part in this stoning.
 The couple was accused of violating Islamic law by living together without marriage.